Fafner in the Azure: Manga

 Two manga adaptations of the Dead Aggressor story have been released and they both share the same title as the first TV series.

 The first one is illustrated by Mikami Akitsu.
-It ran in Dengeki Daioh magazine from July 4, 2004 to December 26, 2004 and was collected into two tankōbon volumes by MediaWorks.
+It ran in Dengeki Daioh magazine from July 4, 2004, to December 26, 2004, and was collected into two tankōbon volumes by MediaWorks.
 Digital Manga Publishing licensed this manga for release in North America and published the volumes on July 7, 2010, and April 30, 2011.

 The second one is illustrated by Tomomi Matsushita.
-It was serialized in Kodansha's Monthly Shōnen Sirius magazine from September 26, 2014 to February 26, 2018, and transferred to Kodansha and pixiv's Palcy manga app in 2018, where it ended on August 25, 2021.
+It was serialized in Kodansha's Monthly Shōnen Sirius magazine from September 26, 2014, to February 26, 2018, and transferred to Kodansha and pixiv's Palcy manga app in 2018, where it ended on August 25, 2021.
 It was collected into nine tankōbon volumes.
+A "complete version" of the story, adapted from the original anime, its light novel, drama CDs, and stage play.
+Tow Ubukata supervised the manga, and XEBEC is credited with the original work.

 Music and Drama CD

 Numerous soundtracks, drama CDs and character CDs have been released for the series.

 Fafner features music composed by Tsuneyoshi Saito and performed by the Warsaw Philharmonic Orchestra.

 Japanese band angela consistently write and perform all of Fafner's opening, insert and ending theme songs that achieve strong sales and popularity.
-They also released a Fafner tribute album titled "Yakusoku" (約束, lit.
-"Promise") on December 25, 2008, celebrating the series' fifth anniversary.
+They also released a Fafner tribute album titled "Yakusoku" (約束, "Promise") on December 25, 2008, celebrating the series' fifth anniversary.

 Video games

-Fafner in the Azure was adapted into a video game released for the PlayStation Portable in early 2005, being one of the first releases for the platform.
+Fafner in the Azure: Dead Aggressor was adapted by Bandai into a video game released for the PlayStation Portable in Japan on January 27, 2005, being one of the first releases for the platform.
 It follows the storyline of the first season almost directly with two bonus missions and also features new weapons such as the dimension gun.

-In 2009, the series made its debut into the long-running Super Robot Wars series as a part of Super Robot Wars K for the Nintendo DS.
+In 2009, the series made its debut in the long-running Super Robot Wars series as a part of Super Robot Wars K for the Nintendo DS.
 It returned in 2013 in Super Robot Wars UX for the Nintendo 3DS, which also marks the debut of the series' movie sequel, Heaven and Earth.